rerun-io/rerun/README.md

 * The data you want to visualize must fit in RAM.
   - See [`rerun_py/USAGE.md`](rerun_py/USAGE.md) for how to bound memory use
   - We plan on having a disk-based data store some time in the future
+  - Additionally, Rerun is using more memory than it should at the moment

 ## Business model